-Am I currently experiencing a new onset of any of the following symptoms: Fever/chills, cough, loss of taste or smell, vomiting or diarrhea for more than 24 hours, sore throat/hoarse voice, shortness of breath?
+- Am I currently experiencing a new onset of any of the following symptoms: Fever/chills, cough, loss of taste or smell, vomiting or diarrhea for more than 24 hours, sore throat/hoarse voice, shortness of breath?
 (Note: Call 911 immediately if you are experiencing severe symptoms or difficulty breathing.)

-Am I currently experiencing a new onset of TWO OR MORE of the following symptoms: runny nose, muscle aches, fatigue, conjunctivitis (pink eye), headache, nausea or loss of appetite, skin rash of unknown origin?
+- Am I currently experiencing a new onset of TWO OR MORE of the following symptoms: runny nose, muscle aches, fatigue, conjunctivitis (pink eye), headache, nausea or loss of appetite, skin rash of unknown origin?

-Have I been in close contact with someone that is suspected or confirmed to have COVID-19?
+- Have I been in close contact with someone that is suspected or confirmed to have COVID-19?

 If the answer to ANY of the above questions is “yes,” you should immediately go home to self-isolate and you are NOT permitted to enter the Providence campus.
 If you have answered “yes” to questions one or two, you must complete the self-screening tool or call Health Links at 1-888-315-9257 to seek medical advice and information about COVID-19 testing.
 Local public health officials will advise you of your next steps based on your test results and will be in contact with Providence if necessary.

-To limit the number of people on our campus, Providence remains closed to the general public.
 Anyone wishing to come to campus for specific, institutional business should email firstname.lastname@example.org or call 204-433-7488 to inquire before their arrival.